Pro-Beijing 'patriots' sweep Hong Kong election with record low turnout | Politics

 Separate joint statements from the foreign ministers of the G7 grouping of Canada, France, Germany, Italy, Japan, Britain and the United States, as well as the high representative of the European Union, and from Britain, the United States, Canada, Australia and New Zealand expressed "grave concern" over the erosion of Hong Kong's democracy.
 The G7 statement https://www.gov.uk/government/news/g7-foreign-ministers-issue-joint-statement-on-hong-kong-elections said the changes to Hong Kong's electoral system had undermined the high degree of autonomy promised to Hong Kong under the "One Country, Two Systems" principle when it returned to Chinese from British rule in 1997.

+The United States also named five already-sanctioned Chinese officials it said had contributed to undermining Hong Kong's democracy and warned that foreign financial institutions https://www.reuters.com/world/us-warns-banks-it-names-five-more-chinese-officials-under-hong-kong-act-2021-12-20 that conduct business with them would be subject to sanctions.
 Most of the dozen or so candidates who called themselves moderates, including former democratic lawmaker Frederick Fung, succumbed to pro-Beijing rivals.
-"It's not easy to push people (to vote).
-I think they are feeling indifferent," Fung told Reuters.

-Democrat Sunny Cheung, who moved to the United States to escape prosecution under the security law, said most of Hong Kong had "consciously boycotted the election to express their discontent to the world".
-The previous record low turnout for a legislative election held after the city's 1997 return from British to Chinese rule was 43.6% in 2000.
-About 2% of the votes cast on Sunday were invalid, a record high, according to local media.

-Lam, who visits Beijing this week for her annual report to state leaders, said the document was a timely rebuttal of criticism of the elections by foreign governments and media.
-Under the electoral shake-up announced by China in March, the proportion of directly elected seats was reduced from around half to less than a quarter, or 20 seats.

-Forty seats were selected by a committee stacked with Beijing loyalists, while the remaining 30 were filled by professional and business sectors such as finance and engineering, known as functional constituencies.
-Turnout for these professional groups fell to 32.2% from 74% in 2016.
-Some sectors whose voters have traditionally leaned pro-democracy, including education, social welfare, and law, had the lowest rates.

-In 2019, the last major citywide election for district council seats, the turnout was 71% with around 90% of the 452 seats won by democrats.
-(Additional reporting by Jessie Pang, James Pomfret, William James and David Brunnstrom; writing by James Pomfret and Marius Zaharia; Editing by Stephen Coates, Toby Chopra, Giles Elgood and Jonathan Oatis)
+(Additional reporting by Jessie Pang, James Pomfret, William James and David Brunnstrom Writing by James Pomfret and Marius Zaharia Editing by Stephen Coates, Toby Chopra, Giles Elgood and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)